AgoraIO-Community/AUIKaraoke/iOS/doc/KaraokeUIKit.md

 ### bindRespDelegate

-Bind the response of the corresponding room, such as the room being destroyed, the user being kicked out, the room's information being updated, etc
+Bind the response of the room, such as the room being destroyed, the user being kicked out, the room's information being updated, etc

 ```swift
 func bindRespDelegate(delegate: AUIRoomManagerRespDelegate)